purplacid/F25-NuclearICTeam7/Route_Optimization_Subproblem/README.md

 ### Creating a Virtual Environment
 A Python virtual environment (venv) is a self-contained directory that allows you to install packages and dependencies for a specific project without affecting the global Python installation or other projects.

-1. Download the starter code contained in this folder (it is recommended you use [git](https://www.w3schools.com/git/git_getstarted.asp?remote=github) to download and share these files)
-2. Open a terminal in vscode and use `cd [insert absolute path to your project locally]` to navigate to the directory where you stored the code you downloaded in step 1
+1. Open a terminal in vscode and use `cd [insert absolute path to your project locally]` to navigate to the directory where you want to store your poject files
-3. Create a venv:
+2. Create a venv:
-    - Enter `python -m venv [name-of-your-venv]` in the same terminal.
-    This should create a new folder with the name of your venv under your directory
+    - Enter `python -m venv [name-of-your-venv]` in the same terminal This should create a new folder with the name of your venv under your directory
-4. Activate the venv:
+3. Activate the venv:
     - for Mac/Linux users: `source ./name-of-your-venv/bin/activate `
     - for Windows users: `.\name-of-your-venv\Scripts\activate`
     - When prompted, type R and then enter to run once